Skip to main content

 • 10 percent: Environment including urban design, clean air and water

-Many 2014 goals will continue with our Health Goals 2020.
-These include reducing disparities, preventive care, supporting healthy lifestyles, providing an exceptional experience and reducing the total cost of care.
+Many 2020 goals will carry over to our 2025 goals.
+These include reducing disparities, increasing preventive care, supporting healthy lifestyles, providing an exceptional experience and reducing the total cost of care.

 Our goals are deliberately set high.
 But our progress shows that they are the best road map to achieve our mission to improve health and well-being in partnership with our members, patients and community.